-Certificate Extension Criticallity Value or Value Constraint basicConstraints TRUE MAY be present. cA MUST NOT be TRUE keyUsage TRUE 10 MAY be present.
-Bit positions for keyCertSign and cRLSign MUST NOT be set. certificatePolicies FALSE MUST be present, policyIdentifier (required), policyQualifiers:policyQualifierId (optional) policyQualifiers:qualifier:cPSuri (optional) cRLDistributionPoints FALSE MAY be present, contains HTTP URL of the CA's CRL service authorityInfoAccess FALSE MAY be present, contains HTTP URL of the Issuing CA's OCSP responder, SHOULD also contain the HTTP URL of the Issuing CA's certificate
+Certificate Extension Criticality Value or Value Constraint basicConstraints TRUE MAY be present.
+If set: cA MUST NOT be TRUE, pathLenConstraint NONE keyUsage TRUE MUST be present, Bit positions for digitalSignature MUST be set.
+Bit positions for keyCertSign and cRLSign MUST NOT be set.
+All other bit positions SHOULD NOT be set. certificatePolicies FALSE MUST be present, policyIdentifier (required), policyQualifiers:policyQualifierId (recommended) policyQualifiers:qualifier:cPSuri (optional) cRLDistributionPoints FALSE MUST be present, MUST contains HTTP URL of the CA's CRL service authorityInfoAccess FALSE MUST be present, contains HTTP URL of the Issuing CA's certificate, MAY also contain the HTTP URL of the Issuing CA's OCSP responder